 |Cold Eel Slices |

-Eel is another delicacy that people enjoy much during the festival.
+Eel is another delicacy that people enjoy much as the Dragon Boat Festival Chinese food.
 Especially the eel in the rice field, is most tender and nutritive at that time.
 For people in southern China, eel is as important as Zongzi on Dragon Boat Festival.
 Eel is usually stewed with toufu and mushrooms, and the soup tastes tender and sweet.
 Braising with garlic is also another popular way to cook eel.

 Dagao is a kind of cake made of mugwort and boiled sticky rice.
 Thump the boiled rice repeatedly for a long time and make it become paste.
 Dip it in sugar or honey, it becomes the most popular local food, which is glutinous and chewy.
-Now, in Yanbian area of Jilin Province in northeast China, people get used to have Dagao during the Dragon Boat Festival.
+Now, in Yanbian area of Jilin Province in northeast China, people get used to have Dagao as the Dragon Boat Festival food.

 In Jiangxi Province, boiling chicken eggs with tea is an old tradition.
 Some areas will also use duck or goose eggs, and after fully cooked, the eggs will be painted in red on the shell and then put into a net bag.
 It is believed that hanging the eggs on children's necks would help to defuse the bad luck and misfortune.